nicumicle/simple-jwt-login/simple-jwt-login/README.md

 The [Changelog](https://github.com/nicumicle/simple-jwt-login/blob/master/Changelog.md) can be found in the GitHub repository [https://github.com/nicumicle/simple-jwt-login](https://github.com/nicumicle/simple-jwt-login).

 Also, here you can find the beta version of the plugin, before it is released

+= 3.4.7 (27 April 2022) =
+- Remove unused code from the JWT library
+- Move JWT Library to a folder

 = 3.4.6 (27 April 2022) =
 - Fix user_meta when passed as json in request body